anujbolewar/health-app/README.md

 - React Native Linear Gradient for modern UI
 - Custom components with consistent design system

-**Why These Choices:**
-- Cross-platform support (iOS, Android, Web)
-- Fast development with Expo
-- Native performance where it matters
-- Easy to maintain and extend

 ---

 ## Why This Project Matters